7 Places to Hide Your Christmas Presents

 The RV or Boat

 This one comes from personal experience.
 We have a small RV that we keep in the driveway.
 In the wintertime, it just sits out there under a tarp.
 The kids will not venture out there, especially because it’s cold and they would have to undo the tarp to get in.
 They won’t do that.
-Boats are also great spots to hide presents.
-The downsides to this hiding spot are temperature and critters.
-But if you’re not giving food or sensitive electronics, you’re probably alright.
+Boats are also great spots to hide presents for the same reason.

 The Storage Unit

-If you happen to currently rent a storage unit, this can be an ideal hiding spot.
-If your storage unit is heated or climate-controlled, this is even better.
-Since most storage facilities have long access hours until late in the evening, you can just hustle over there after the kids go to bed and grab the gifts.
-The only downside would be if your storage unit is across town, which would make it slightly less convenient to get to.
-It’s also not a great idea if you’ve had a few cocktails on Christmas Eve.
+If you happen to currently rent a storage unit, this is the “cheat code” of holiday hiding spots.
+If your storage unit is heated or climate-controlled, it’s even better.
+Since most storage facilities have long access hours, you can hustle over there after the kids go to bed to grab the gifts.

 Under the Tree